Welcome to Lyme Disease Resource

 Unfortunately, the oral antibiotics didn’t seem to work, and Jenna’s doctors ordered IV antibiotics.
 A CD-57 was ordered which confirmed the long-term nature of the disease – a count of 28 after 4 months of treatment (acceptable range is 60 – 360 but for Lyme patients a count of 200 is desired before ending treatment), and provided a goal for IV treatment.

 As Jenna struggled through the roller-coaster of good days and bad days, she tried to utilize any clear days to research as much as possible about the disease, and any life-style and diet changes recommended for beating illness.
-This website is the result of that effort.
+Obviously eight years of active struggle can’t be written on one page with any real value, so this website is the result of that effort.

 “It was so frustrating to find a list of suggestions, and then have to search for the web for the right products.
-I found a lot of great information in a great many places, but felt that a central resource site would help other people – especially for those who suspect they have Lyme disease.”
+I found a lot of great information in a great many places, but felt that a central resource site would help other people – especially for those who suspect they have Lyme disease, Hopefully this site along with my blogs can fill that need.”